 ITEM 4.
+CONTROLS AND PROCEDURES

-- (a) As of the end of the period covered by this report, the chief executive officer and chief financial officer directed and supervised an evaluation of the design and operation of our disclosure controls and procedures pursuant to Rule 13a-15(e) of the Securities Exchange Act of 1934.
+(a) As of the end of the period covered by this quarterly report on Form 10-Q/A for the quarter ended March 31, 2004, the chief executive officer and chief financial officer directed and supervised an evaluation of the design and operation of our disclosure controls and procedures (as defined in Rule 13a-15(e) of the Securities Exchange Act of 1934).
 The evaluation was conducted to determine whether the company's disclosure controls and procedures were effective in bringing material information about the company to the attention of senior management.
-Based on that evaluation, our chief executive officer and chief financial officer concluded that the company's disclosure controls and procedures are effective in alerting them in a timely manner to material information that the company is required to disclose in its filings with the Securities and Exchange Commission. - (b) Since our evaluation, we have made no significant changes in the design or operation of our internal controls.
-Likewise, we have not taken corrective actions or made changes to other factors that could significantly affect the design or operation of these controls.
+The company's chief executive officer and chief financial officer believe that the company's disclosure controls and procedures were designed to alert them in a timely manner to material information that the company is required to disclose in its filings with the Securities and Exchange Commission.